 Transient global amnesia

-A 77 year old female patient on antihypertensive therapy developed an acute amnestic state on hearing of the sudden death of a relative.
+A patient on anti-hypertensive therapy developed an acute amnesic state on hearing of the sudden death of a relative.
 CT head was negative.
 Her recall gradually improved over 24 hours.
 She displayed no neurological symptoms.
 MRI head requested to rule out pathology.

 Loading Stack -